Identification, Images, & Information

 Identification

-typically rest with legs flattened on substrate
+typically rest with legs flattened on substrate (Dolomedidae/Pisauridae)

-all eight eyes are approximately the same size, as opposed to wolf spiders (Lycosidae), where two eyes are more prominent
+all eight eyes are approximately the same size, as opposed to Wolf Spiders (Lycosidae), where two eyes are more prominent

-Arrangement of eyes in Dolomedes and Pisaurina:
+Arrangement of eyes in Dolomedes in Dolomedidae vs.Pisaurina in Pisauridae:

 Life Cycle